 Elias Ramzi - AI Research scientist

-I am a Research Scientist at valeo.ai, where I work on deep learning for autonomous driving.
-My research focuses on end-to-end driving — learning to plan directly from sensor data — together with the world models that predict how a scene will unfold and the vision-language models and LLMs used for reasoning and explainability.
-Recent work includes VaViM & VaVAM, a video world model and action model for driving.
+I am a Research Scientist at valeo.ai, working on deep learning for autonomous driving.
+My main focus is end-to-end driving: learning to plan directly from sensor data.
+Around it I work on world models that predict how a scene will unfold, on self-play in simulation, and on vision-language models for reasoning and explainability.
+Recent projects include Pictura, a simulator for training driving policies by self-play in the perspective view, and VaViM & VaVAM, a video world model and its action model.
 I also co-supervise two PhD students, one on LLMs/VLMs and one on world models and reinforcement learning.

 Before joining valeo.ai, I earned a PhD in computer vision at Cnam, supervised by Nicolas Thome (Sorbonne Université), Nicolas Audebert (IGN) and Clément Rambour (Cnam), with Xavier Bitot (Coexya) as industrial advisor.
 My thesis — awarded the AFRIF Prix de Thèse — focused on ranking-loss optimization and hierarchical learning for image retrieval (ROADMAP, HAPPIER, SupRank).